Settlement

 Transaction date:

-The transaction date is the day you successfully execute a trade.
+The day you execute a trade.

 Settlement date:

-The settlement date is the date when payment is due for purchases, when securities sold must be delivered, and the security’s transfer agent has verified the new shareholder and removed the former one.
+The settlement date is when payment for purchases is due, securities sold must be delivered, and the transfer agent records the new shareholder.
+Settlement refers to the final transfer of securities to the buyer’s account and cash to the seller’s account.

 Overview of settlement periods by product